File a Report

 Confidentiality, Privacy and ReportingClick to Open

-Any person who reports that they are a victim of Sexual Misconduct and or Relationship Violence/Gender Based Misconduct has the right to confidential support and advice on and off campus.
-The following list includes confidential resources on and off campus.
-If any person involved in the report of sexual misconduct desires confidential support on campus, they should speak with professional staff listed below.
+Any person who reports that they are a victim of Sexual Misconduct has the right to confidential support on and off campus.
+The following lists include confidential resources.

 RWU Confidential Resources

-- RWU Center for Counseling and Student Development:
+- RWU Center for Counseling and Student Development (2nd floor):

-- RWU Health Services, Center for Student Development:
+- RWU Health Services, Center for Student Development (2nd floor):

 401-254-3433 | firstname.lastname@example.org